stutrek/scrollmonitor-react/README.md

 * `this.props.isBelowViewport` - true if any part of the element is below the viewport.
 * `this.props.lockWatcher()` - locks the watcher letting you move the element but watch the same place.
 See the scrollMonitor's documentation for more info.
 * `this.props.unlockWatcher()` - unlocks the watcher.
+* `this.props.initWatcher()` - creates the watcher for lazily enhanced components
+* `this.props.destroyWatcher()` - destroys the watcher for lazily enhanced components

 _1. If the element is larger than the viewport `isFullyInViewport` is true when the element spans the entire viewport._